NelzkieCoder/CodeWave/_posts/articles/en/2017-11-25-java-interface.md

 ### Conclusion
 If we want to be better at designing our app or system  and make our objects **loosely coupled** it is important to understand the use of interface.
 Hopefully this article shed you some light about  how interface works.
 You can keep on coding  without using interface but as soon as your codebase becomes really large, you will find that it is very diffcult to maintain or change it because it is **tightly coupled**.
 While it might be confusing at first, keep in mind that it takes time to fully understand how interface works.
 But as soon as you do, you are going to love it.
-Till next time, HAPPY CODING!
+Here is the [source code](https://github.com/NelzkieCoder/CodeAndWave_Topic_Source/tree/master/Java/Abstraction/src) Till next time, HAPPY CODING!